 A new generation of engines for narrow-bodied aircraft will enter service later this decade.
 Unlike prior generations, however, the manufacturers have diverged in their use of technology, resulting in two distinctly different configurations.
-Pratt & Whitney has chosen a geared turbofan configuration, while CFM International, a joint venture of GE and Safran Group’s Snecma business unit, has chosen a more conventional direct drive configuration with a two stage high pressure turbine.
+Pratt & Whitney has chosen a geared turbofan configuration, while CFM International, a joint venture of GE and Safran Group’s Snecma business unit, has chosen a more conventional direct-drive configuration with a two-stage high-pressure turbine.

 Both engines have multiple aircraft applications, offer lower fuel burn, lower emissions and lower noise than today’s engines.
-Each of the new narrow body engines – LEAP from CFM International and the PW1000G from Pratt & Whitney, also promise equal or better maintenance costs than today’s benchmark.
+Each of the new narrow-body engines – LEAP from CFM International and the PW1000G from Pratt & Whitney, also promise equal or better maintenance costs than today’s benchmark.
 In this article, we will examine how these two engines will compare and contrast with respect to maintenance, and how they will utilize innovations in technology and design to meet their maintenance cost objectives.

 LEAP from CFM International

-The LEAP engine from CFM International is an all new engine designed to replace the venerable CFM56 used on the Boeing 737NG and Airbus A320 families.
+The LEAP engine from CFM International is an all-new engine designed to replace the venerable CFM56 used on the Boeing 737NG and Airbus A320 families.
 This engine incorporates innovative technologies from CFM parent company GE, particularly from the GE90 and GEnx engine programs.

 Source: CFM International

 Several advanced technologies have been applied to LEAP.
 One of the most notable is the 18-blade 3-D woven composite fan and composite fan case, which reduce weight, extend durability and using more advanced aerodynamics, reduce both fuel burn and noise.
 The LEAP fan, built using resin transfer molding (RTM), provides an 11:1 bypass ratio, represents the first use of composite fan technology in the single-aisle market.
-CFM has the benefit of more than 26 million flight hours of experience gained on the GE90, but RTM is a even newer technology, wherein the blades are woven in three dimensions rather than built up with layers of composite plies.
+CFM has the benefit of more than 26 million flight hours of experience gained on the GE90, but RTM is an even newer technology, wherein the blades are woven in three dimensions rather than built up with layers of composite plies.

-The engine core also features anti-FOD (Foreign Object Damage) technology, which inward facing Variable Bleed Valve doors and a buried High Pressure Compressor inlet that combine to create a virtual FOD free core.
+The engine core also features anti-FOD (Foreign Object Damage) technology, which inward-facing Variable Bleed Valve doors and a buried High-Pressure Compressor inlet that combine to create a virtual FOD free core.

-The 10-stage High Pressure Compressor has a 22:1 pressure ratio, helping to minimize fuel burn.
+The 10-stage High-Pressure Compressor has a 22:1 pressure ratio, helping to minimize fuel burn.
 A new, lean-burn combustor will provide low NOx emissions and has been designed for durability.
-The new two-stage High Pressure Turbine section adds advanced coatings for cooling metal parts that will enable the same metal temperatures as today’s engines despite hotter gas path temperatures.
+The new two-stage High-Pressure Turbine section adds advanced coatings for cooling metal parts that will enable the same metal temperatures as today’s engines despite hotter gas path temperatures.
 The design of the system includes third-generation three-dimensional aerodynamics as well as active clearance controls to maintain high engine performance.

 THE PW1000G FROM PRATT & WHITNEY

-The PurePower 1000G engine from Pratt & Whitney features a fan drive gear system that allows the fan to operate at lower speeds than the low pressure compressor and turbine.
-This increases the by-pass ratio and results in a significant improvement in fuel consumption, emissions and noise.
+The PurePower 1000G engine from Pratt & Whitney features a fan drive gear system that allows the fan to operate at lower speeds than the low-pressure compressor and turbine.
+This increases the by-pass ratio and results in a significant improvement in fuel consumption, emissions, and noise.

 Source: Pratt & Whitney